-KTM sport motorcycles are designed and constructed to meet the normal demands of regular road and light offroad operation (dirt roads), but not for use on race courses.
+KTM sport motorcycles are designed and constructed to meet the normal demands of regular road operation but not for use on race courses or offroad.

 The motorcycle is authorized for public road traffic in the homologous version only.

 Service

 A prerequisite for fault-free operation and avoiding premature wear is compliance with the instructions for maintenance, care and tuning of the engine and suspension provided in the owner's manual.
 Poor adjustment and tuning of the engine and chassis can lead to damage and breakage of components.